freemocap/freemocap/README.md

 ____
 ____
-## `fmc.RunMe()` Specify recording session  paramters
+## `fmc.RunMe()` Specify recording session parameters
 ___
-The `fmc.RunMe()` function takes a number of parameters that can be used to alter it's default behavior in important ways.
+The `fmc.RunMe()` function takes a number of parameters that can be used to alter its default behavior in important ways.
 Here are the default parameters along with a followed by a brief description of each one.

 ### RunMe - Default parameters